-14In Hebrew, it seems, the word translated as "the Lord" suggests the quality of alertness or readiness-the Lord is "the alert one," "the one who is ready," the doer or the entrepreneur.
-See M. Reisel, Genesis, Transcriptie, Verklaring, Vertaling (Den Haag: Kruseman, 1972), p.
-22.
+14 The Hebrew word translated as 'the Lord' suggests the quality of alertness or readiness-the Lord is 'the alert one', 'the one who is ready', the doer or the entrepreneur.
+See M. Reisel, Genesis, Transcriptie, Verklaring, Vertaling (Kruseman, Den Haag, 1972), p.22.